• Skip to primary navigation

 Can humans eat satin balls?

-satin balls in a bowl and on a plate
+Satin balls for dogs in a glass bowl and in a pie plate behind it.

 More Homemade Dog Treat Recipes